PragyanSubedi/PragyanSubedi/README.md

 # Hi there, I'm Pragyan! 👋

-I'm currently specializing as a data scientist in Natural Language Processing using Deep Learning.
+I'm currently specializing as a data scientist in Deep Learning.

 ## Here are some of my publications: